 25 Weight Loss Mantras Nutritionists Swear By

-Negative thinking when you’re trying to lose weight can send you down the junk food rabbit hole quicker than you tripping over your own feet while meeting your Happn date.
-With the new year (and #EatThisIn2016!) in full swing, it’s time to combat that detrimental self-talk and turn to the empowering and inspiring mantras that top nutritionists want you to keep top of mind.
-These pros get paid to nurture others’ nutrition goals, but you get their words of wisdom for free.
-So check ‘em out, live by them, and share this link with your friends using #EatThisin2016.
-And then get your grocery list ready with these 23 Healthy Foods Celebs Can't Get Enough Of!
+Negative thinking when you're trying to lose weight can send you down the junk food rabbit hole quicker than you tripping over your own feet while meeting your Tinder date.
+It's time to combat that detrimental self-talk and turn to the empowering and inspiring weight loss tips that top nutritionists want you to keep on the top of your mind.
+These pros get paid to nurture others' nutrition goals, but you get their words of wisdom for free.

 "This is a great one for helping people keep a good perspective on healthy eating," shares Frances Largeman-Roth, RDN, nutrition expert and author of Eating in Color.
 "You don't need to count every calorie.
 Just try to keep a mental tally of what you've eaten in a day, week, etc. Kale, quinoa, almonds, and all the rest of the healthy stuff should be the crux of what you're eating—but there's still a little room for champagne and chocolate!"

 We're gonna go out on a limb and guess you don't think about your neurons and mitochondria when you're diving into your burrito bowl.
 "We often talk about eating in terms of weight loss, and we forget what eating actually does," emphasizes Lisa Hayim, registered dietitian and founder of The Well Necessities.
 "But when we visualize eating to nourish our cells, we begin to see the true purpose of food, and can't help but want to honor its ability to thrive."

 'Aim for Progress Not Perfection'